UPPMAX/UPPMAX-documentation/docs/software/jobinfo.md

     - Dependency: means that the job will not start until some special other job(s) has (have) finished.
     - JobHeldAdmin: means that some systems administrator has told that the job must not start.
     - JobHeldUser: means that the job owner has told that job must not start.
-    - None: might mean that SLURM has not yet had time to put a reason there.
+    - None: might mean that Slurm has not yet had time to put a reason there.
     - Priority, ReqNodeNotAvail, and Resources: are the normal reasons for waiting jobs, meaning that your job can not start     yet, because free nodes for your job are not found.
     - QOSResourceLimit: means that the job has asked for a QOS and that some limit for that QOS has been reached.
 The job can not start as long as the limit still is reached.
     - QOSJobLimit: probably means that the job can never start, because it breaks some system limit, set by UPPMAX.